stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 1. I and R sign and exchange signatures for trustline transaction TA_i.
 2. I or R submit TA_i.

-If the remove trustline transaction TA_i fails or is never submitted, there is no consequence to the channel.
+If the add trustline transaction TA_i fails or is never submitted, there is no consequence to the channel.

 The transactions are constructed as follows: